 Water Treatment Pipe Marking

 There is a separate guideline for water treatment facilities.
 Below are some suggestions for labeling water lines, chemical lines, waste lines, and other pipes found in these special environments.
-The guide shows what pipes should be labeled based on their contents using the corresponding colors.
+The guide shows how pipes should be labeled based on their contents using the corresponding colors.

 There are some exceptions to the standards of pipe marking used in water treatment settings.
 Some states adhere to the 10 States Standards created by the Great Lake-Upper Mississippi River Board (GLURB).
 If your facility is located in one of these states, you'll want to consult these standards in addition to the guide below.
 However, if your facility is not within one of these ten states, the ten states standard is still considered to be a best practice method, and therefore many other jurisdictions take advantage of this pipe marking document for water treatment plants.

 Commercial Building Pipe Marking